Metaswitch/ralf/docs/API.md

 For more detailed information on the fields in an ACR, see [RFC6733](https://tools.ietf.org/html/rfc6733) and [3GPP TS32.299](http://www.3gpp.org/DynaReport/32299.htm).

 The `timer-interim` API is used by Chronos to trigger an INTERIM ACR.
 The CDF specifies a session refresh time, and so Ralf must send INTERIM ACRs regularly to keep the session alive.
+This API is distinct from the API that is used for a real INTERIM ACR so that Ralf can eventually send a STOP ACR to close the Rf session if it hasn't received a real INTERIM for a long period of time.

+## Diameter

+Ralf builds and sends ACR messages using the standard Diameter protocol.
+The content of these ACRs are largely defined by the HTTP body received, but they are compliant with [RFC6733](https://tools.ietf.org/html/rfc6733) and [3GPP TS32.299](http://www.3gpp.org/DynaReport/32299.htm).